iamkrishnagupta/orderease/README.md

 # Orderease - Restaurant Management System

-## Project Status
-This project is currently in continuation state.
-Features are being added and improvements are being made.
-Soon, it will be available.

 ## Overview
 Orderease is designed to streamline the daily operations of restaurants.
 Orderease offers a responsive and intuitive interface to ensure optimal usability across various devices.